-The Doctoral Completion Fellowship (DCF) was created to provide incentives for students in selected programs to complete their degree no later than one year (two semesters) beyond their major’s Normative Time to Degree.
+The Doctoral Completion Fellowship (DCF) provides an incentive for students in certain graduate programs to complete their degree within a reasonable time.
 The DCF applies only to students admitted in Fall 2010 or later, in specific programs eligible for the fellowship.

 The fellowship pays in-state tuition and a stipend for two semesters.
 A student is subject to work limitations while receiving this fellowship, i.e., only one 25%-time GSI or GSR position may be held during one of the two semesters of the fellowship.
 No other positions or appointments may be held.

 Eligible majors were selected after analysis of net stipends received by doctoral students in the program, recourse to loans by students in the program, and challenges with respect to time to degree and completion rate.
 Eligible majors were required to submit plans for improved advising and professional development of students; these plans were reviewed and approved by the Dean of the Graduate Division.
 Program eligibility is subject to review and could be discontinued.

 Eligibility for the DCF

 - Students must be in good academic standing with a minimum GPA of 3.0

 - Students must have completed a satisfactory online Doctoral Candidacy Review for the most recently completed academic year